Puzzle-Drops/Haeven/README.md

 **Gathering Skills**

+Fish (Partner skill to Cook) - Trained by catching fish from water sources

 Mine (Partner skill to Smith) - Trained by mining ore from rock sources

-Fish (Partner skill to Cook) - Trained by catching fish from water sources

-Woodcut (Partner skill to Construct) - Trained by chopping logs from tree sources
+Forestry (Partner skill to Craft) - Trained by chopping logs from tree sources

-Forage (Partner skill to Craft) - Trained by gathering materials from field sources
+Forage (Partner skill to Divine) - Trained by gathering materials from field sources

 **Processing Skills**

+Cook (Partner skill to Fish) - Trained by consuming fish at the Kitchen

 Smith (Partner skill to Mine) - Trained by consuming ore at the Smithy

-Cook (Partner skill to Fish) - Trained by consuming fish at the Kitchen

-Construct (Partner skill to Woodcut) - Trained by consuming logs at the Lumbermill
+Craft (Partner skill to Forestry) - Trained by crafting items from gathered materials at the Fletchery

-Craft (Partner skill to Forage) - Trained by crafting items from gathered materials at the ???
+Divine (Partner skill to Forage) - Trained by consuming materials at the Apothecary